rufousJr/warpwoofwimble/content/pages/Have One On Me/three/kingfisher.md

     >
     > kingfisher, lie with the lion.

-Two common interpretations of this song link it with the Fisher King of Arthurian legend and the Pompeii tragedy; the concluding line of the song makes clear the allusion (hinted at in earlier lines) to the famous verses from Isaiah 11:
+The concluding line of the song makes clear the allusion (hinted at in earlier lines) to the famous verses from Isaiah 11:

 > **6** "The wolf shall also dwell with the lamb,
 > The leopard shall lie down with the young goat,